 While planning your wedding in Arizona, you will need to obtain a marriage license.
 Marriage licenses have been delegated by The Superior Court of the State of Arizona, to be issued by each and every county.
 A wedding license issued by any AZ County is valid as a license for marriage in any AZ County (for instance, you can use a Maricopa County Marriage License in Pima County, etc.).
 Once purchased, the marriage license must be used within one year.

-Your county marriage license allows any duly ordained minister to officiate your wedding ceremony.
+Your county marriage license allows any judge or duly ordained minister to officiate your wedding ceremony.
 All county marriage licenses must be signed by the bride, groom, two witnesses age 18 or over, and the officiating minister.

 Apache County Marriage License | Cochise County Marriage License